Motorized Foot Scooters

 What are the basic requirements to rent a scooter?

-Both Bird and Lime currently rent to anyone age 18 or older, with a valid driver’s license and a credit, debit, or prepaid card.
+Most scooter companies currently rent to anyone age 18 or older, with a valid driver’s license and a credit, debit, or prepaid card.
 Users are instructed to wear a helmet and to familiarize themselves with riding and parking rules.

 What if I don't have a driver's license?